france5cogreen/france5cogreen/README.md

   👋 Hi, I'm @france5cogreen

-  💼 I work as a Linux consultant, specialized in system administration and security
+  💼 I work as a NOC Engineer, but specialized in system administration and security

   👀 My passion lies in software development and expanding my expertise in cybersecurity and penetration testing

-  🌱 Currently pursuing the FCP Network Security certification, with VCP and OSCP as my next goal
+  🌱 Currently pursuing the CCNA Network Security certification; FCP Network Security, VCP and OSCP are my next goal

-  🔍 Enthusiastic about project management tools, I'm developing a custom solution to enhance my productivity
+  🔍 Enthusiastic about project management tools, I've developed customed solutions to enhance my productivity

-  💡 Open to collaborating on open-source projects focused on cybersecurity, Linux automation, and emerging technologies
+  💡 I'm open to collaborating on open-source projects, especially focused on cybersecurity, Linux automation, and emerging technologies

 - Contact